-The handover for the 409-seat aircraft in Toulouse, France, comes as the airline builds future growth around smaller long- haul planes amid falling passenger numbers and competition from Gulf carriers.
+The handover for the 409-seat aircraft in Toulouse, France, comes as the airline builds future growth around smaller long-haul planes amid falling passenger numbers and competition from Gulf carriers.
 The company is also boosting its focus on regional routes with unit SilkAir ordering 54 Boeing Co.
-737 planes because of rising Asian travel.
+(BA:US) 737 planes because of rising Asian travel.

 The carrier has bought 112 A380s and Boeing Co.
-(BA:US) 747s since 1972 as it developed a global network alongside a government push to turn the city-state into a hub linking Europe, Asia and Australia.
+747s since 1972 as it developed a global network alongside a government push to turn the city-state into a hub linking Europe, Asia and Australia.
 The strategy has faltered over the past few years as Middle Eastern cities led by Dubai lure business with similar plans.
-Dubai-owned Emirates, which first flew in 1985, has become the world’s largest international airline as it works through orders for 90 A380s.
+Dubai-owned Emirates, which today announced a partnership with Qantas Airways Ltd. (QAN), has become the world’s largest international airline as it works through orders for 90 A380s.

 “Singapore Airlines was one of the major successes and sources of pride in Singapore’s economic development,” said Garry Rodan, a professor specializing in the city-state’s economic history at Murdoch University in Perth, Australia.
 Emirates now has a similar role as a “state-linked company that’s trying to exploit its particular location” between Asia and Europe, he said.

-Competition from Gulf carriers and the Euro-zone debt crisis have caused Singapore Air’s passenger numbers to drop 10 percent since 2008 to 17 million last year.
+Competition from Gulf carriers and the Euro-zone debt crisis have caused passenger numbers at Singapore Air’s main unit to drop 10 percent since 2008 to 17 million last year.
 By contrast, SilkAir’s passengers have jumped 66 percent in the same period to 3 million as growth in China, India and Southeast Asia spurs regional travel.

 SilkAir, whose shortest route is a 40-minute hop to Kuala Lumpur, announced its largest aircraft purchase on Aug.
 3 with the Boeing deal valued at $4.9 billion at list prices.
 The unit has 21 planes at present.